99Mariana/DockWinMonitor/README.md

 </p>

 This project was developed with the main goal of exploring widely used and relevant technologies: Prometheus, Grafana, and Docker, and demonstrating their combined power in a practical and meaningful way.
-With this goal in mind a have a ideia to integrate these three tools, and develop a project to become possible to monitor Windows system performance in real time, collecting and visualizing key metrics for resource analysis and optimization.
+With this goal in mind I had the ideia to integrate these three tools, and develop a project to become possible to monitor Windows system performance in real time, collecting and visualizing key metrics for resource analysis and optimization.

 **Prometheus** : An open-source tool for collecting, storing, and querying time-series metrics, widely used for system and application monitoring in production environments.